hoperyy/auto-compute-first-screen-time/README.md

 require('auto-compute-first-screen-time')({
     xhr: {
         /*
-         * the xhr request that 'auto-compute-first-screen-time' will catch for computing data returning time;
+         * the async request that should be catched for computing first screen time;
          * RegExp Required;
          * example: [/mtop\.alibaba\.com/i]
          */
         limitedIn: [],

-        /* the xhr request that 'auto-compute-first-screen-time' will not catch for computing data returning time;
+        /* the async request that won't be catched for computing first screen time;
          * RegExp Required;
          * example: [/list\.alibaba\.com/i]
          */